pedro-moreira-ibm/bob-ppi-workshop/flight400-demo-main/README.md

 &nbsp;

-✅ You've just modernized a 30-year-old RPG program to modern free-format ILE RPG — with AI-assisted compilation — in minutes!
+✅ **Exercise 2 completed** - You've just modernized a 30-year-old RPG program to modern free-format ILE RPG — with AI-assisted compilation — in minutes!

 ---